-- 1. Be in good standing with ASCE: - a.
-Have paid their annual dues, as received by ASCE, prior to the start of the Student Symposium to participate and receive awards at the Symposium (however, to advance to Society-wide finals competition, dues must be paid by February 1); and - b.
-Have submitted their student chapter full Annual Report no later than February 1, 11:59 p.m.
-EST, and have received a minimum score of 40 points out of a possible 100.
-Student Chapters that submit an EZ annual reporting form do not qualify; and - c.
-Act appropriately.
-As representatives of ASCE and the civil engineering profession, all competition and symposium participants are expected to and must act professionally and courteously.
-The use of alcohol, marijuana, or other controlled substance is strictly prohibited.
+- 1. Be in good standing with ASCE: - Have paid their annual dues, as received by ASCE, no later than February 1, 11:59 p.m.
+EST - b.
+Have submitted their student chapter's full Annual Report, no later than February 1, 11:59 p.m.
+EST and have received a minimum score of 40 points out of a possible 100.
+Student Chapters that submit an EZ annual reporting form do not qualify to advance on to competition finals; and b.
+Participation in the Student Symposium Paper Competition, including submission and presentation by a member of the ASCE Student Chapter.
+Note that any papers/presentations created for any other competition do not count as an entry into the Student Symposium Paper Competition.

-Note: Invitations to Symposium and Society-wide Competitions are a privilege, not a right.
-Failure to act appropriately can result in letters of reprimand, mandatory behavior management plans, and loss of invitations to further competition for individual institutions and/or entire conferences.
+Note: Invitations to Student Symposia and ASCE Student Civil Engineering Championships/Society-wide Competition Finals are a privilege, not a right.
+Failure to act professionally can result in letters of reprimand, mandatory behavior management plans, and loss of invitations to further competition for individual institutions and/or entire conferences.